nikitakot/nestjs-boilerplate/article/article-devto.md

 }
 ```

-Validate method of the auth service will check if a user id from a JWT token is persistent in the database.
+The validate method of the auth service will check if a user id from a JWT token is persisted in the database.

 **src/auth/jwt.strategy.ts**